mlabieniec/angular-etsy/README.md

 ## Testing

 Running `grunt test` will run the unit tests with karma.
+All tests are located in the /test directory, to create new tests it's easiest if you use [generator-angular](https://github.com/yeoman/generator-angular), than modify as needed.

 ## Etsy API Links